 Good ‘Til Cancelled.
 A GTC foreign exchange order will sit in the market at a fixed rate until executed or cancelled.

-There are a multitude of ways in which money can be transferred between countries, depending on volume and currency types.
+There are a multitude of ways in which a money transfer can occur between countries, depending on volume and currency types.
 Some of the most common transfer methods include: electronic funds transfers, wire transfers, Giro and money orders.

-One Cancels Other.
+One Cancels Other (OCO).
 This instrument is a hybrid between a stop loss order and take profit order (described below), and when one of these two orders executes, it automatically cancels the other.

-The date on which funds are transferred and payment can be expected to clear into an account.
+The settlement date is the date on which funds are transferred and payment can be expected to clear into an account.